Cyber Monday Promos: Get 1 month free of Rent Guarantee or 1 free Tenant Report when you buy a bundle of 4! Claim offer now or learn more.

 • The last rent increase

-The guideline applies to most residential rental units covered by the Residential Tenancies Act, such as:
+The 2025 rent increase guideline applies to most residential rental properties outlined in the Residential Tenancies Act, 2006, (RTA) including:

 • Care homes